Home Maps Resources Calendar About

 At the close of the following season, Keeper Sherlock and James again set off for the mainland, but they never showed up in Sault Ste.
 Marie and no trace of them was ever found.
 Mary Sherlock took charge of the lighthouse after the disappearance of her husband and served until 1925.

 In 1929, an automatic radiobeacon was added to the station on the east end of Michipicoten Island.
 The radiobeacon transmitted continuously during foggy weather and for just four minutes at each hour during clear weather.
-A diaphone fog alarm, which sounded a two-second blast every thirty seconds, was established at the station in 1953.
+A diaphone fog alarm, which sounded a two-second blast every thirty seconds, was established at the station in 1953, and the tower was also repaired that year.
 Whenever the fog alarm was active, a synchronized transmission of the fog alarm and radiobeacon would take place every three minutes, allowing mariners to calculate their distance from the station in statute miles by dividing the time of arrival between the two signals in seconds by five.

 Michipicoten Island East End Light Station in late 1970s